 Is a huge potato better than a little potato?
 To a farmer, they cost the same to grow, so I would challenge consumers to question why they pick certain sizes of vegetables.

-Speaking with Ricardo and the Wholesum team reminded us why buying ugly cucumbers and small tomatoes matters in human terms, not just financial or environmental terms.
+Speaking with Ricardo and the Wholesum team reminded us why buying ugly tomatoes and cucumbers matters in human terms, not just financial or environmental terms.
 It also left us feeling inspired and hopeful for the future.
 Despite a marketplace that has undervalued a huge amount of what they grow, Ricardo remained optimistic that this situation can change, citing the sudden popularity of heirloom tomatoes as an example of how consumer preferences for perfect appearances can evolve.
 When we asked Ricardo how he hopes consumers will think about vegetables differently, he responded with a question of his own: “Is a huge potato better than a little potato?
 To a farmer, they cost the same to grow, so I would challenge consumers to question why they pick certain sizes of vegetables.”